Monroe Michigan

 Yes indeed in spades!

-The Rum Raisin National Battlefield Park is considered the most haunted place in Michigan.
+The River Raisin National Battlefield Park is considered the most haunted place in Michigan.
 The restless dead are appearing in various forms as well as apparitions, walking, reliving, and speaking trying to work through their trauma, their anger, and their other feelings that all keep them here in limbo in this world.

 LOCATION